Tribler/tribler/readme.txt

 INSTALLING ON WINDOWS
 ---------------------

+To run Tribler from the source on Windows it is easiest to use binary distribution of all packages.
+As of Python 2.4.4 the problem with interfacing with OpenSSL has disappeared.
+So the procedure is simply:

+1. Download and install Python in e.g. C:\Python24

+2. Download and install wxPython UNICODE for Python 2.4

+3. Download and install OpenSSL >= 0.9.8 in e.g. C:\OpenSSL

+4. Download and install M2Crypto for Python 2.4

+5. Download and uncompress Tribler source codes

+6. Run
+	C:\Python24\python2.4.exe abc.py
+   from the source code directory.

+***** Only if you need to use an older Python, read on ****

-There is a problem with using OpenSSL 0.9.8 with Python 2.4.
-The problem and its solution is described in the following links to the pycrypto mailing list, and involves recompiling Python yourself :-(
+There is a problem with using OpenSSL 0.9.8 with Python <= 2.4.3 The problem and its solution is described in the following links to the pycrypto mailing list, and involves recompiling Python yourself :-(